sushant777/mailPlatform/README.md

 1. Start the server:

     ```bash
-    npm start
+    docker-compose up --build
     ```

-2. Open your browser and go to `http://localhost:3000` to see the application in action.
+2. Open your browser and go to `http://localhost:8080` to see the application in action.

 ## Usage